 In the case of Cuba and Fidel, the charismatic authority of Fidel has been institutionalized in two ways.
 First, when Fidel was named Prime Minister in the Revolutionary Government on February 13, 1959, his political authority was converted from charismatic to legal authority.
 Subsequently, the Cuban Constitution of 1976 established structures of Popular Power, which include popular election of the National Assembly to five-year terms, which elects the Council of State and Ministers, including the President of the Council of State.
 This represented a reorganization of the structures of legal authority.
 Fidel was President of the Council of State through 2008, when he stepped down for reasons of health.
 This office is currently held by Raúl Castro, who also possesses charismatic authority.
 When Raúl no longer holds the office, others will be elected to five-year terms.
-The long-term institutionalization of charismatic authority would involve the election of persons to the office of President of the Council of State who possess charismatic authority, exceptional gifts to analyze and explain, discerned by the people.
-Such charismatic leaders will likely be among the people, because they are called forth by revolutionary process.
+The long-term institutionalization of charismatic authority could involve the election of persons to the office of President of the Council of State who possess charismatic authority, exceptional gifts to analyze and explain, discerned by the people.
+Such charismatic leaders would be among the people, because they are called forth by revolutionary process.
 Our charismatic leaders are gifts from God, in that they are born with exceptional qualities.
 But the revolutionary process nourishes them, and calls them to fulfillment of their potential and their duty.

 Secondly, the teaching authority of Fidel has been institutionalized through the creation of the Cuban Communist Party.
 The charismatic authority of Fidel, in addition to political authority, included teaching authority, and in fulfillment of this function, Fidel in his speeches was constantly educating the people.
 The Party, which consists of approximately 15% of the people, plays the role of forming the consciousness of the people and developing the political culture of the nation, rooted in the teachings of Fidel.
 The transferring of Fidel’s teaching authority to the Party has been a slow process, because every time that Fidel spoke with insight, the authority to teach stayed with him, rather than being transferred to the Party.
 But since his retirement in 2008, the process of institutionalization has accelerated.
 The new social and economic model submitted to the National Assembly in 2012 was initiated by the Party, which led a mass popular consultation; Fidel played a minor, although supportive, role.